ZOE ZIYI LIU.

 Initiatives aimed at fostering a sustainable world have been implemented.
 However, many of these practices have failed to achieve their intended outcomes.

-Many moments, wrapped in the language of client experience and eco-consciousness, often hide the complex—and sometimes contradictory—realities of “sustainability.”
+Many movements, wrapped in the language of client experience and eco-consciousness, often hide the complex—and sometimes contradictory—realities of “sustainability.”
 How often have you scrolled through Instagram and seen a brand claim, “We’re a sustainable young label” with no convincing details?
 Or perhaps you’ve experienced a neatly attired courier arriving at your doorstep to personally collect a luxury item you’re returning, all while wishing you a great day?
 Would you choose Made-in-France garments made from Indian organic cotton, knowing that it results in higher water usage and carbon emissions from transport?

 Sustainable fashion is complex, with various trials and failures evident in the following aspects: